Need help now?

 Female genital mutilation (FGM)

 Female genital mutilation (FGM) is illegal in England and is a child protection issue.
+It involves removal, part removal or injury to the female genital internal or external organs, for non-medical reasons.
+It is sometimes known as cutting or female circumcision.

 If you are afraid that you or a girl that you know is at risk of any form of FGM, talk to someone you trust who will take action to report it immediately.
 You can also get advice and support from Forward: